 In 1996's Romer v.
 Evans, SCOTUS found that a Colorado voter initiative violated the Constitution's equal-protection clause.

-The initiative sought to prohibit all levels of government from recognizing LGBT individuals as a protected class, arguing such protections would be "special rights."
+The initiative sought to prohibit all levels of government from recognizing LGBTQ individuals as a protected class, arguing such protections would be "special rights."
 But SCOTUS disagreed with this view.
 "These protections," Justice Anthony Kennedy wrote, "constitute ordinary civil life in a free society."